AmaimaKhalidSethi/Detection_Digital_Twin/README.md

 ### 3. Optional AI features

 AI suggestions and alert explanations are optional.
-If you want to enable them, add one of the following keys to the local `.env` file created above:
+If you want to enable them, add one of the following keys to the local `.env` file created above

 ```env
 GROQ_API_KEY=your-groq-key